APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

  <h3>Equals</h3>

   When comparing instances of case classes you compare their values.
-  This is different from Ruby classes, where each instance is different from other, even if its properties are equal.
+  This is different from Ruby classes, where each instance is different from others, even if its properties are equal.

  <h3>Enumerations</h3>